 Greetings from the 2018 Adventure Treks instructor orientation!
 About 60 instructors have come together for two weeks of training as we eagerly prepare for the arrival of our students.
-And let me tell you: It’s great to be back in full Adventure Treks mode again!
+And let us tell you: It’s great to be back in full Adventure Treks mode again!
 As your kids will tell you, life is better at Adventure Treks than it is out in the real world.
-Excitement, kindness, community, competence, commitment, and impressive role models are just a few words I would use to describe the vibe as our instructors greeted each other on the opening day of orientation.
+Excitement, kindness, community, competence, commitment, and impressive role models are just a few words we would use to describe the vibe as our instructors greeted each other on the opening day of orientation.

 This is a great group of instructors.
 We have a 75 percent return rate, an average age of 27, and an average three-year tenure of Adventure Treks experience each.
 More important, our instructors are committed to using the joy and excitement of the outdoor adventure experience to facilitate personal growth, strong friendships, and a close community living experience.

 Our instructors have graduated from a variety of great colleges, including:

 - University of North Carolina at Chapel Hill

 - Colorado College